MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 6. `CLONE_SYSVSEM`, the parent and child shares semaphores.
 7. `CLONE_CHILD_CLEARTID`, wake up waiters for the supplied `child_tid` futex pointer when the child exits (we'll get into this).
-8. `CLONE_SETTLS`, set the thread-local storage to the data pointed at by the `tls`-variable (architecture specific).
+8. `CLONE_SETTLS`, set the thread-local storage to the data pointed at by the `tls`-variable (architecture specific, we'll get into this as well).

 The crucial flags to run some tasks in a thread are only:

 1. `CLONE_VM`
 2. `CLONE_THREAD`

-The rest are for usability and expectation reasons, as well as cleanup reasons.
+The rest are for usability and expectation, as well as cleanup reasons.

 ## Implementation